Linux rsync command

-The output of --itemize-changes is supposed to be exactly the same on a dry run and a subsequent real run (barring intentional trickery and system call failures); if it isn’t, that’s a bug.
+The output of --itemize-changes is supposed to be the same on a dry run and a subsequent real run (barring intentional trickery and system call failures); if it isn’t, that's a bug.
 Other output should be mostly unchanged, but may differ in some areas.
-Notably, a dry run does not send the actual data for file transfers, so --progress has no effect, the "bytes sent", "bytes received", "literal data", and "matched data" statistics are too small, and the "speedup" value is equivalent to a run where no file transfers were needed.-W, --whole-file
+Notably, a dry run does not send the actual data for file transfers, so --progress has no effect, the "bytes sent", "bytes received", "literal data", and "matched data" statistics are too small, and the "speedup" value is equivalent to a run where no file transfers were needed.

-With this option rsync’s delta-transfer algorithm is not used and the whole file is sent as-is instead.
+With this option rsync's delta-transfer algorithm is not used and the whole file is sent as-is instead.
 The transfer may be faster if this option is used when the bandwidth between the source and destination machines is higher than the bandwidth to disk (especially when the "disk" is actually a networked filesystem).
-This is the default when both the source and destination are specified as local paths, but only if no batch-writing option is in effect.-x, --one-file-system
+This is the default when both the source and destination are specified as local paths, but only if no batch-writing option is in effect.

 This tells rsync to avoid crossing a filesystem boundary when recursing.
-This does not limit the user’s ability to specify items to copy from multiple filesystems, just rsync’s recursion through the hierarchy of each directory that the user specified, and also the analogous recursion on the receiving side during deletion.
-Also keep in mind that rsync treats a "bind" mount to the same device as being on the same filesystem.
+This does not limit the user's ability to specify items to copy from multiple filesystems, only rsync's recursion through the hierarchy of each directory that the user specified, and also the analogous recursion on the receiving side during deletion.
+Also, keep in mind that rsync treats a "bind" mount to the same device as being on the same filesystem.

 If this option is repeated, rsync omits all mount-point directories from the copy.
 Otherwise, it includes an empty directory at each mount-point it encounters (using the attributes of the mounted directory because those of the underlying mount-point directory are inaccessible).